kteopiz/LeetCodeSolutionsTracker/README.md

 - Reverse Vowels of a String (String)
 - Valid Parentheses (Stack and Hash Map for String)
 - Is Subsequence (Simple String)
+- Is Valid Anagram (Hashmaps for each String)

 ### Medium Questions